Updating the GB mandatory classification and labelling list (GB MCL List)

 HSE, on behalf of the UK, will continue to contribute to ECHA CLH public consultations, as a third country, where we have comments on the scientific assessment or additional information to share.
 Comments at this stage will be based on a consideration of the scientific data and will not address broader impacts of the proposal.

 HSE will continue to encourage GB-based businesses to contribute to ECHA's public consultations by alerting interested stakeholders to ECHA public consultations via the GB CLP e-Bulletin.

 GB-based businesses and other interested parties are encouraged to respond to ECHA CLH public consultations.
 GB-based business should also share any information on the potential impact of proposed EU CLH changes with HSE at the earliest stage.
 As HSE will consider all future published RAC opinions, this information will be important for any final GB MCL decision.

 In addition to the technical and scientific aspects of the ECHA public consultation, the GB CLP e-Bulletin alerts GB-based suppliers to start thinking about the potential impacts and benefits of the intended proposals on their supply chains.
-HSE (as the GB Agency) encourages GB businesses to share concerns about potential impacts with us at this early stage together with supporting evidence.
+HSE (as the GB Agency) encourages UK businesses to share concerns about potential impacts with us at this early stage together with supporting evidence.
 Comments should be made via email to [email protected]

 The GB MCL Technical Report

 The GB MCL Technical Report is an independent evaluation of the information submitted under the stand-alone GB mandatory classification and labelling process or as part of the EU CLH process.
 It sets out whether there is adequate evidence to support a new or revised GB MCL of a substance and what that GB MCL should be.